Humans have been using clubs, spears and other primitive tools to hunt game and defend themselves since the dawn of time.

 - Gently test the slingshot a few times to ensure it is strong enough.
 Once you are confident that the frame and bands are all securely attached, you can start practicing with your new slingshot.

 You can see a slingshot being made in this video.

 There are also plenty of great commercially manufactured slingshots on the market.
 We have included a couple of recommended ones below.

 Part of the beauty of a slingshot is that you can use just about anything small, hard and heavy as a projectile.
-Steel shot is the gold standard, but you can use a variety of other objects including:
+Steel shot (Amazon Link) is the gold standard, but you can use a variety of other objects including: